Electric shavers are great for men who just don’t have the time required to do a three-pass shave with a safety razor.

-Adam Vegas from Moo.Reviews says that the 9000 series works great (for him) on long neck hair that’s all over the place.
+Adam Vegas from Moo.Reviews say that the 9000 series works excellent (for him) on long neck hair that’s all over the place.
 Better than a Panasonic and Braun razor.

 Here’s a quick look at the head…

-With the whole head being flexible and each cutting element capable of pivoting inwards and outwards, this product maneuvers easy around the face.
+With the whole head being flexible and each cutting element capable of pivoting inwards and outwards, this product maneuvers easily around the face.

 Philips says that these new blades cut up to 30% closer compare to the previous generation.
-To be honest it’s really hard to quantify if this claim is accurate so take it with a grain of salt but one things for sure – it will does provide a closer shave.
+To be honest, it’s tough to quantify if this claim is accurate, so take it with a grain of salt, but one thing for sure – it will provide a closer shave.

-This provides good stability just in case you like shaving inside the shower where things do get slippery.
+This provides excellent stability just in case you like shaving inside the shower, where things do get slippery.

-But it’s not all cupcakes and roses for the 9300 because there were a number of complaints regarding the cleaning station.
+But it’s not all cupcakes and roses for the 9300 because there were some complaints regarding the cleaning station.

 It also takes a very long time to clean – around 4 hours.

-Unfortunately this variant isn’t available in the Philips website but it’s still available in Amazon.
+Unfortunately, this variant isn’t available on the Philips website, but it’s still available on Amazon.

 A quick look at the spec sheet reveals that this variant uses the same cutting head as the higher end 9700 and 9300.

-In fact you can use same replacement head (sh90) as the 8900 as 9700.
+In fact, you can use the same replacement head (sh90) as the 8900 as 9700.
 You’re essentially getting the same performance for around $100 less!

 Choosing a setting will be dependent on the type of facial hair and skin sensitivity.